 - Implementation Practices: Districts have been learning from each other about how to implement Graduation Guidelines.
-Join your peers and neighbors in regional conversations; come to a PWR Symposium
+Join your peers and neighbors in regional conversations; consider hosting or attending a PWR Symposium.

-The Colorado Department of Education continues to meet with interested constituents to solicit feedback on the development of graduation guidelines and has engaged the expertise of more than 500 contributors.
+The Colorado Department of Education continues to meet with interested constituents to solicit feedback on the implementation of Graduation Guidelines and has engaged the expertise of more than 500 contributors.
 If you or your group is interested in being part of the conversation, we would like to hear from you.

 Find it Now

 - Menu of Options (Print a Copy of the Fact Sheet)

 - Students with Exceptions: English learners, gifted students and students with disabilities